Chesterfield (constituency)

 Chesterfield is a constituency represented in the House of Commons of the UK Parliament since 2010 by Toby Perkins of the Labour Party.

 Constituency profile

-The seat covers Chesterfield itself and the villages to the east.
-59% of residents voted to leave the EU in 2016.
-Residents are slightly less healthy and wealthy than the UK average.
+The constituency is located in the north of Derbyshire.
+It covers most of the Borough of Chesterfield and includes the large town of Chesterfield, parts of the smaller town of Staveley and the village of Brimington.
+Chesterfield has an industrial heritage; coal mining was economically important to the town, and the boring machines used to create the Channel Tunnel were partly manufactured by Chesterfield-based Markham & Co.
+Parts of the town are highly deprived, particularly Birdholme and the north-west of the town, whilst the suburb of Walton is affluent.
+House prices are generally low.

+On average, residents of Chesterfield are older, have lower incomes and lower levels of education and professional employment compared to the rest of the country.
+White people make up 95% of the population.
+At the local district council, most of the town elected Labour Party councillors whilst the wealthier suburbs are represented by Liberal Democrats.
+At the county council, most of the town is represented by Reform UK.
+Most voters in Chesterfield supported leaving the European Union in the 2016 referendum with an estimated 59% voting in favour of Brexit.

 Boundaries

 2010–2023

 From the 2010 general election, the boundaries were defined as comprising the following Borough of Chesterfield wards: Brimington North, Brimington South, Brockwell, Dunston, Hasland, Hollingwood and Inkersall, Holmebrook, Linacre, Loundsley Green, Middlecroft and Poolsbrook, Moor, Old Whittington, Rother, St Helen's, St Leonard's, Walton, and West.

 The boundaries include the town of Chesterfield, together with areas to the north towards Dronfield and to the east towards Bolsover.
 The other two Borough of Chesterfield wards (Barrow Hill and New Whittington; Lowgates and Woodthorpe) fell within the neighbouring North East Derbyshire seat.

 Boundary changes before the 2010 general election, when the Mid Derbyshire constituency was created, meant that Chesterfield lost New Whittington to North East Derbyshire but otherwise retained its shape.